 It’s first vintage, the 2001 Tandem, Halleck Vineyard Pinot Noir was judged #1 Pinot Noir in the US in 2002.
 But with three sons, even with a vineyard designated wine, there was not enough for a college fund.

-Three Sons was born in 2003, the “little brother” to our Estate Grown, and a college fund for our sons, Connor, Adam, and Quinn.
+Our Three Sons Cuvee Pinot Noir was born in 2003, the “little brother” to our Estate Grown, and a college fund for our sons, Connor, Adam, and Quinn.
 Their names and ages grace every bottle, by vintage.
 Of course, their names never change:)